Getting a new customer costs 5-7x more than keeping an existing one.

 Building the system

-These 10 strategies don't require 10 different tools or a marketing team.
-They require one system that connects loyalty, push notifications, and campaign automation — and runs automatically after the initial setup.
-If you're still researching how loyalty programs work before committing, read our complete restaurant loyalty program guide — it covers program types, mechanics, and what results to expect.
+These 10 strategies do not require 10 different tools or a marketing team.
+They require one system that connects loyalty, push notifications, and campaign automation, and runs automatically after the initial setup.

 If you want to see how this works in practice for a restaurant like yours, book a 20-minute demo.
 We'll show you the full setup and the metrics from restaurants in your category.